-- We requested that our in-scope suppliers provide a CMRT in order to collect information about the smelters of 3TG used in our products. - We assessed the CMRTs received from our in-scope suppliers for red flags, completeness, and reasonableness based on OECD Guidance for Conflict and High Risk Areas (CAHRAs) globally, including the Covered Countries. - We validated whether each smelter disclosed by our in-scope suppliers was a conformant, active or standard smelter by checking against the smelter data provided by the RMI to its members. - We provided conflict minerals feedback as needed to in-scope suppliers that were audited by our internal Responsible Supply Chain audit program. - For the third consecutive year, we utilized an independent third party to provide an assessment of 100% of the smelters disclosed by our in-scope suppliers, track data, and to identify risks in smelters that have not yet undergone the RMAP.
-This prompted additional direct follow-up with smelters and suppliers. - To further our understanding of mining conditions in conflict and high risk areas, we visited mine sites and trading routes of tungsten, tin, and gold in the DRC, Rwanda, and Uganda (Large scale mining LSM, and Artisanal and Small Scale Mining ASM).
-This built on our learnings from prior trips to South America and Africa on responsible sourcing and human rights issues in mining communities. - We were appointed to the International Conference of the Great Lakes Region (ICGLR) Audit Committee as the International Industry representative.
-The ICGLR Audit Committee manages the regional Third-Party Audit system and is composed of 14 representatives from government, local and international industry, and local and international civil society.
-The ICGLR Audit Committee accredits auditors, assures audits are conducted in conformance with international norms and sets the standards and terms of reference for Third Party Audits.
-This will allow us to directly support the African Great Lakes countries in assuring global market access of responsibly sourced minerals from the region.
+- We requested that our in-scope suppliers provide a CMRT in order to collect information about the smelters of 3TG used in our products. - We assessed the CMRTs received from our in-scope suppliers for completeness, and reasonableness based on OECD Guidance for Conflict and High Risk Areas (CAHRAs) globally, including the Covered Countries. - We validated each smelter disclosed by our in-scope suppliers by checking against the smelter data provided by the RMI. - We provided conflict minerals feedback as needed to in-scope suppliers that were audited by our internal Responsible Supply Chain audit program. - For the fifth consecutive year, we utilized an independent third party to provide an assessment of 100% of the smelters disclosed by our in-scope suppliers, to track data, and to identify risks in smelters that have not yet undergone the RMAP.
+This prompted additional direct follow-up with smelters and suppliers.